ytakano3/ECCOv4-r2_config/README.md

 * sample_results : example kinematic and dynamic sensitivity fields, and also a standard output file

-The masks and sample results can be read using the ECCOv4-r2 grid and the gcmfaces tool:
+The masks and sample results can be read using the ECCOv4-r2 grid and the gcmfaces tool: https://github.com/gaelforget/gcmfaces

-https://github.com/gaelforget/gcmfaces

-This setup is a typical instance of the code used for the results in the following paper:
+# Reference

-Jones, D. C., Boland, E. J., Meijers, A. J. S., Forget, G., Josey, S. A., Sallee, J.‐B., & Shuckburgh, E. ( 2019).
+[1] Jones, D. C., Boland, E. J., Meijers, A. J. S., Forget, G., Josey, S. A., Sallee, J.‐B., & Shuckburgh, E. (2019).
 Heat distribution in the Southeast Pacific is only weakly sensitive to high‐latitude heat flux and wind stress.
 Journal of Geophysical Research: Oceans, 124. https://doi.org/10.1029/2019JC015460